westpoint-robotics/usma_turtlebot/README.md

 `export TURTLEBOT3_MODEL=waffle_pi`

-8. Re-source the .bashrc.
+8. Save and re-source the .bashrc.

 `source .bashrc`

 9. All of the previous commands are based on the [Quick Start Guide](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/).
-Click the Noetic Tab.
+Always click the tab for the ROS Version (i.e. Noetic).

 # TurtleBot3 Bringup

-Both the Remote PC (Desktop) and TB3 should be properly configured to communicate on the same ROS network over the WREN.
+Both the Remote PC (desktop or laptop) and TB3 (RPi) should be properly configured to communicate on the same ROS network over the WREN.

 Follow the [bringup instructions](https://emanual.robotis.com/docs/en/platform/turtlebot3/bringup/#bringup) to start both the Remote PC and TB3.